yilinghuam/eatwat/readme.md

 - **cloudinary** Cloud Storage for storage of image files and generate image URL
 - **bcrypt** Used to hash passwords
 - **express-session** For creating session-cookies and storing user information
+- **mailjet** API used for sending emails with customised templates

 ## Experimented
 - **cloudinary with express-file-upload**